openlawteam/docs/docs/markup-language/README.md

 ### Centered

 To center text such as titles and headings, add `\centered` before the relevant text.
 You can also apply other formatting to the centered language.
-For example, `\centered**Agreement Title**` will center and bold the relevant text.
+For example, `\centered **Agreement Title**` will center and bold the relevant text.

+### Right Align

+To right align text, add `\right` before the relevant text.
+You can also position text to be only three-quarters aligned to the right by adding `\right-three-quarters` before the relevant text.
+Similarly to centered text, you can apply other formatting to right or right-three-quarters aligned content.
+For example, `\right-three-quarters **Sign here**`.

 ### Page Break